A Film Mural Of Art, Revolution, History, And Politics… With One (Crucial) Figure Cropped Over

 STREET DATE: AUGUST 7TH, 2018

 Hearst (as played by the character actor John Carpenter) is indeed represented as one among several historical figures interwoven – from Jewish political correspondent and Italian fascism apologist Margherita Sarfatti (Susan Sarandon) to FDR’s Secretary of Commerce and New Deal architect Harry Hopkins (Bob Balaban) – into Robbins’ Public Works-like tapestry of social and artistic power struggles during the Great Depression.
-Other strands interwoven include Nelson Rockefeller (John Cusack) and Diego Rivera (Rúben Blades) clashing over the latter’s 1933 Man at the Crossroads mural, which prominently depicted Lenin in the entrance lobby to the former’s family skyscraper, gallery, and theater complex; chief director Hallie Flanagan (Cherry Jones) and her unsuccessful defense of the FTP against charges of socialist and communist sympathies during a 1938 House sub-committee hearing headed by reactionary congressman Martin Dies (Harry Yulin); and finally the economic unrest caused by continuing battles over labor and capital, such as the often fatal attacks upon union organizers by Little Steel strikebreakers in 1937, as indirectly portrayed in fictional New York industrialist Gray Mathers (Philip Baker Hall) and his aristocratic wife Comtesse La Grange (Vanessa Redgrave) and their ineffectual high society ditherings.
+Other strands interwoven include Nelson Rockefeller (John Cusack) and Diego Rivera (Rúben Blades) clashing over the latter’s 1933 Man at the Crossroads mural, which prominently depicted Lenin in the entrance lobby to the former’s family skyscraper, gallery, and theater complex; chief director Hallie Flanagan (Cherry Jones) and her unsuccessful defense of the FTP against charges of socialist and communist sympathies during a 1938 House sub-committee hearing headed by reactionary congressman Martin Dies (Harry Yulin); and finally the economic unrest caused by continuing battles over labor and capital, such as the murderous attacks upon union organizers by Little Steel strikebreakers in 1937, as indirectly portrayed in the high society ditherings of fictional New York industrialist Gray Mathers (Philip Baker Hall) and his aristocratic wife Comtesse La Grange (Vanessa Redgrave).

 Tying all these diverse strands together, along with an (additionally fictional) unrequited romance between a morally compromised FTP ventriloquist (Bill Murray) and a sexually repressed Dies committee testifier (Joan Cusack), is the title’s definite article-adding and ill-fated 1937 creation and Federal Theatre production of the labor-themed musical The Cradle Will Rock by composer and librettist Marc Blitztein (Hank Azaria), producer John Houseman (Cary Elwes), and 23-year-old wunderkind director Orson Welles (Angus Macfadyen).
 The mural destroyed, the FTP shut down, and the wealth and holdings of the powers-that-be conserved; Project 891’s theatrical agitprop nevertheless takes to another stage on June 16th, 1937 – with the composer playing a piano on a bare stage and the performers (including those played by Emily Watson, John Turturro, and Barnard Hughes, among others) joining in from the audience – despite the Brechtian musical effectively having been shut down by the federal government.

 These comparisons are not meant to dilute Robbins’ achievement here, as he clearly understands and effectively communicates the spirit of the time with verisimilitude, wit, and a certain panache.
 For the latter, this reviewer would feel critically remiss, however, in not further invoking an artistic spirit beyond those in the film’s fantasy passages – where composer Blitztein is both haunted and encouraged by “ghosts” of his dead wife (Susan Heinbeinder) and then-living playwright Bertolt Brecht (Steven Skybell) – in the subject’s larger production-within-a-production and its outsize and guiding personality.
-In a contextualizing essay by film scholar Geoffrey O’Brien, accompanying Criterion’s 2017 home video release of the Baroquely cosmopolitan Shakespeare adaptation of Othello (1952), the writer describes an inspiring artist “at once obsessive, seductive, and unpredictably temperamental”, and while Cradle Will Rock suggests glimmerings of these qualities in a much earlier and equally storied production, the director-within-the-director’s rather one-note characterization in his lurching and chaotic handling of The Cradle Will Rock – where he consistently proves a drunken buffoon and loutish libertine in Angus Macfadyen’s unremarkable portrayal – develops in story and film as a deep disservice to the crucial artistic force that is, was, and will remain Orson Welles.
+In a contextualizing essay by film scholar Geoffrey O’Brien, accompanying Criterion’s 2017 home video release of the Baroquely cosmopolitan Shakespeare adaptation of Othello (1952), the writer describes an inspiring artist “at once obsessive, seductive, and unpredictably temperamental”, and while Cradle Will Rock suggests glimmerings of these qualities in a much earlier and equally storied production, the rather unflattering depiction of his lurching and chaotic handling of The Cradle Will Rock – where the ego-driven director consistently proves a drunken buffoon and loutish libertine in Angus Macfadyen’s one-note portrayal – develops in story and film as a deep disservice to the crucial artistic force that is, was, and will remain Orson Welles.

-Coinciding with Cradle Will Rock’s release on Blu-ray, Orson Welles has rather miraculously completed, thirty-two years beyond the grave, his early-to-mid 1970s-shot, Hollwood-within-Hollywood production of The Other Side of the Wind, assembled and reconstructed across multiple decades and legal entanglements by dedicated Wellesian acolytes including Peter Bogdanovich and Frank Marshall.
-Furthermore, in their life-joining and bookshelf-ending biographies of Welles, fellow Wisconsinites Patrick McGilligan, in his 2015 Young Orson: The Years of Luck and Genius on the Path to Citizen Kane, and Joseph McBride, in his 2006 What Ever Happened to Orson Welles?: A Portrait of an Independent Career, individually draw vivid and affecting portraits, per their respective biographical sub-titles, of the director and actor who both would make Citizen Kane (1941) and had made Citizen Kane; and, frankly, the emerging artist who continues to posthumously provoke and inspire is in this respect entirely lost within the frequently fraying fabric of Robbins’ occasionally overspun tale.
+Coinciding with Cradle Will Rock’s release on Blu-ray, Orson Welles has rather miraculously completed, thirty-two years beyond the grave, his early-to-mid 1970s-shot, Hollwood-within-Hollywood production of The Other Side of the Wind, assembled and reconstructed across multiple decades and legal entanglements by several dedicated Wellesian acolytes, who include writer/director Peter Bogdanovich (who co-starred in the film) and producer Frank Marshall (who worked as a crewmember).
+Furthermore, in two life-joining and bookshelf-bridging biographies of Welles, his fellow native Wisconsinites Patrick McGilligan, in his 2015 Young Orson: The Years of Luck and Genius on the Path to Citizen Kane, and Joseph McBride, in his 2006 What Ever Happened to Orson Welles?: A Portrait of an Independent Career (the latter of whose study was based on first-hand observation from also co-starring in The Other Side of the Wind), individually draw vivid and affecting portraits, per their respective biographical sub-titles, of the director and actor who both would make Citizen Kane (1941) and had made Citizen Kane; and, frankly, the emerging artist who continues to posthumously provoke and inspire is in this respect entirely lost within the frequently fraying fabric of Robbins’ occasionally overspun tale.

 That Orson Welles’ own account in his unproduced 1983 screenplay of his involvement in these events was left ignored in Robbins’ re-focused screenplay, the story as broadly told threatens to become as unfocused at times as the schizophrenic divide between Bill Murray’s Tommy Cruikshank pitching woo to a reactionary fink on one personality end while his dummy sings The Internationale on the other.
 Like Lenin removed from the Diego Rivera Man at the Crossroads – a crucial figure of the artist’s vision essentially cropped over – misrepresenting the prime artistic force of the production’s backstory effectively robs the larger story and historical context of its power; that “force” again left a gaping hole where the story’s stabilizing yet dynamic center might have been.